Best Angel Investing Platforms: Reg CF, Reg D, and How to Choose

 Accredited investor, defined once

 The practical difference shows up in the deal itself.
-A $1,000 check into a WeFunder Reg CF campaign is a structurally different thing than a $1,000 check into an AngelList syndicate: different disclosures, a different investor base, a different stage of founder, and a different secondary-market story.
+A $1,000 check into a WeFunder Reg CF campaign is a structurally different thing than a $1,000 check into an AngelList syndicate: different disclosures, a different angel base, a different stage of founder, and a different secondary-market story.
 Same dollar amount, two different products.

 Angel investing isn't hard because founders aren't interesting.
 It's hard because information is fragmented.
 You're stitching together context manually every time.